Gears (under construction and translation)

 Since 2007 there is an infinitely adjustable gear hub: the Nuvinci, this is not an epicyclic system but a traction-drive.
 This CVT ' turns off ' with rotating balls instead of gears, such as that in the conventional geared hubs.
 The special traction-oil in the hub plays an important role in the transmission.
 Depending on the distance of the point of tangency of the input drive (connected to the sprocket, right) and the output drive (connected to the hub, left) relative to the axis of the gear lighter bullets (gear fast, small RADIUS) or heavier (gear slowly, large RADIUS).
 The touch point is continuously adjustable by means of a simple rotary switch that has been processed in the handle of the bike.
 A slight movement is enough to adjust the transfer and in any desired.
 This allows for an almost infinite variety in the number of ' gears '.

-There are tests done with some of the IGH, which we described in a chart the German engineer Andreas Oehler, can read the returns .
+There are tests done with some of the IGH, which are described here (on the left), in a chart made by the German engineer Andreas Oehler; here we can see the yields .
 Some knowledge of the German language is useful when reading that website, but the graph gives a good idea.
 The thick lines are for a (sports) power of 200 watts.
-At very low power (50W) takes the return always off (thin lines).
+At very low power (50W) the yields decline (thin lines).

 GEAR SYSTEMS IN THE BOTTOM BRACKET